Install Docker Desktop

 # Download the MILO-ML Image

-Docker Desktop does not currently provide a way to download an image but fortunately also installs Docker CLI.
-In this section, we will use Docker CLI to pull the MILO-ML docker image.
+In this section, we will use Docker command line interface to pull the MILO-ML docker image.

 Please open any terminal and run the following command: